 - Simultaneous treatment of the mental health disorder and the substance use disorder by a highly trained medical staff

-- Acknowledgement of the importance of medications antidepressants or anti-anxiety medications to help treat co-occurring disorders
+- Acknowledgment of the importance of medications antidepressants or anti-anxiety medications to help treat co-occurring disorders

 - Therapy that reinforces self-esteem and builds self-confidence instead of confronting the client with negative statements